Introduction

 Identify Symptoms of Sleep Apnea in Veterans

-Many veterans who are diagnosed with sleep apnea after military service may not even realize they have it, as it occurs while they are resting.
+Many who are diagnosed with after military service may not even realize they have it, as it occurs while they are resting.
 As Emerson Wickwire notes, "It’s very common for individuals with obstructive breathing interruptions not to realize that they have the condition, because, by definition, we are unconscious when these interruptions happen."

 You are not alone in this journey.
-If you identify these symptoms, consider arranging a sleep evaluation with a healthcare provider to assess your condition.
+If you identify these symptoms, consider arranging a with a healthcare provider to assess your condition.
 We're here to help you take the next step toward better health.

 Document Your Sleep Apnea Diagnosis Effectively